 The Euro-Med stressed that the judges had already presented their professional and social demands on June 26 and September 21, but their demands had not received any attention, expressing concern that the Executive Authority would erode the judiciary, which would be considered a serious blow to the country's emerging democracy following the resignation of former President Abdelaziz Bouteflika last April.

 According to the Algerian judges Union, the response to the strike was about 98%.The Union accused the country's ruling authorities of using police tactics against judges, stressing that the strike would remain in place until the resignation of the justice minister.

-Tarek Eliewa, legal researcher at the Euro-Med, said that the Algerian Constitution of 1996, including the constitutional amendment of 2016, guarantees the separation of powers, the independence of legal authorities, and the monitoring of the work of public authorities in the society where legitimacy and openness are achieved.
+Tarek Eliewa, legal researcher at the Euro-Med Monitor, said that the Algerian Constitution of 1996, including the constitutional amendment of 2016, guarantees the separation of powers, the independence of legal authorities, and the monitoring of the work of public authorities in the society where legitimacy and openness are achieved.

 He added: "Article 15 of the Algerian Constitution stipulates that the state shall be based on the principles of democratic organization, separation of powers and social justice, noting that an independent judiciary constitutes a solid pillar of democratic practice and the consolidation of equality before the law."

 Eliewa explained that Article 156 of the Constitution stipulates that “the judiciary is independent and is exercised within the framework of the law that confirms that the Constitution is committed to consolidate the notion of independence and impartiality of the judiciary, in the face of other authorities through the provision of this principle and by including it in the constitutional texts in order not to prejudice it.”